 This new trend of drinking apple cider vinegar is specifically en vogue due to a renewed focus on the cosmetic and health benefits.
 With as little as a shot a day, you can start to see positive changes inside and out.

 The benefits of using apple cider vinegar go well beyond internal uses.
 One of the reasons many people use apple cider vinegar is entirely cosmetic.
 One writer reported extra luminosity to her skin after drinking apple cider vinegar.
 If you’re not in the mood to drink the vinegar, you can still benefit from using it!
-Apple cider vinegar can fight acne and blemishes, less oily skin, and a litany of other cosmetic uses.
+Apple cider vinegar can fight acne and blemishes, oily skin, and a litany of other cosmetic issues.
 You can even use apple cider vinegar to bring relief to itchy bug bites.

 Most people drink apple cider vinegar for the health benefits, though.
 One of the most talked about is weight loss.
 A shot of apple cider vinegar a day can really kick-start your weight loss journey.
 First, apple cider vinegar increases your satiety, or how full you feel.
 One study found that apple cider vinegar can help you eat 200 to 275 calories less each day!
 One of the primary chemicals in apple cider vinegar, acetic acid, can also be influential in weight loss.
 Studies show that acetic acid triggers enzymes to break down fat cells and reduce body fat.